DisneyAladdin/CHECK-THE-ITEM/README.md

 ## zaiko.pl
-program code, monitor the items you prepared as the input file.
+program code, monitor the item's stock condition and price.

 # How to use